 Kamoa-Kakula Copper Complex

 The complex is a joint venture: Ivanhoe Mines (39.6%), China's Zijin Mining Group (39.6%), Crystal River Global (0.8%), and the DRC Government (20%).
-Three concentrator phases are operational with combined capacity of approximately 14.6 million tonnes per annum, with Phase 4 planned to expand to 19.2 Mtpa.
+Three concentrator phases are operational; Ivanhoe's 2026 technical update describes a steady-state rate of 17 million tonnes per annum over approximately 25 years.

 The On-Site Copper Smelter

-A transformative milestone: a new 500,000-tonne-per-year direct-to-blister smelter — the largest and greenest on the African continent — commenced operations in late 2025, achieving first anode production on 29 December 2025.
+A transformative milestone: a new 500,000-tonne-per-year direct-to-blister smelter commenced operations in late 2025, achieving first anode production on 29 December 2025.
+Ivanhoe describes the facility as one of Africa's largest and lowest-emission copper smelters; that environmental framing should be checked against the company's dated technical and emissions disclosures.
 By January 2026, the smelter was already averaging 500 tonnes per day of 99.7%-pure copper anodes, with first exports expected imminently.
 The smelter also produces 1,200 tonnes per day of 98%-pure high-strength sulphuric acid (used in copper processing).
 Ramp-up to the annualised run rate of 500,000 tonnes per annum is expected towards year-end 2026.

 The smelter halves the tonnes of material transported per unit of copper sold, directly reducing logistics costs and corridor congestion.
 This represents a crucial step toward value addition in Africa rather than exporting raw concentrates.